 Guix-HPC is an effort to optimize GNU Guix for reproducible scientific workflows in high-performance computing (HPC).
 Our introductory article explains how we got started and gives an overview of what we want to achieve.
 We regularly publish articles on this Web site highlighting specific features or achievements.
 Stay tuned!

-Guix-HPC is a joint software development project currently involving three research institutes: Inria, the Max Delbrück Center for Molecular Medicine (MDC), and the Utrecht Bioinformatics Center (UBC).
+Guix-HPC is a joint software development project currently involving three research institutes: Inria, the Max Delbrück Center for Molecular Medicine (MDC), University of Tennessee Health Science Center (UTHSC) and the Utrecht Bioinformatics Center (UBC).

 Talks & Papers